|1. Bretton Woods|

 This means the US is unwilling to devalue $, or the surplus country (e.g., China) is unwilling to let RMB appreciate.
 A temporary solution, and eventually the latter country gives up.

-As China holds more dollar assets, their value in RMB declines when RMB appreciates (Chinese investors lose money), which eventually happens.
+Instead of importing American goods, China buys dollar assets.
+As China holds more dollar assets, their value in RMB declines when RMB appreciates (Chinese investors lose money: buy high, sell low)

 |7.
 US Payments Deficit in the 1960s|